pylixm/django-mdeditor/README.md

 **Django-mdeditor** was inspired by great [django-ckeditor](https://github.com/django-ckeditor/django-ckeditor).

+**Note:**

-**Note:** For Markdown page rendering issues, backend rendering is recommended.
+- For Markdown page rendering issues, backend rendering is recommended.
 Because `Editor.md` has not been updated for a long time, some bugs and compatibility issues need to be debugged.
 Of course, front-end students can choose.
+- Regarding the `Jquery` conflict, it cannot be deleted because it is required by the admin backend.
+It is recommended to separate the editing page on a single page or a full screen directly, using its own static file to distinguish it from other pages.

 ## Features